Dr. Willie Reardon

 Dr. Reardon was Clinical Lead in Genetics & Head of Department of Clinical Genetics at Children's Health Ireland, Crumlin.
 He led a department comprising Consultants, Genetic Counsellors, Scientists and Administrative staff, seeing over 3000 patients a year and undertaking almost 10,000 laboratory investigations and analyses.
 Under his guidance and leadership, the Laboratory in Crumlin achieved international accreditation credentials in 2021.

-Dr. Reardon has been the Consulting Clinical Geneticist to the National Maternity Hospital since 2001 and in this capacity sees many patients with genetic forms of infertility, patients during pregnancy where there is a potential fetal malformation or chromosomal problem, patients who have experienced stillbirth, and also sees newborn infants with suspected genetic conditions.
+Dr Reardon was the Consultant Clinical Geneticist at the National Maternity Hospital from 2001 until 2023.
+In that capacity he saw very many patients with genetic forms of infertility, patients during pregnancy where there was a concern for possible fetal malformation or chromosomal disorder, Patients who had experienced stillbirth, as well as newborn patients with suspected genetic conditions.

 Dr Reardon has published 2 highly rated textbooks with Oxford University Press, chapters relating to Clinical Genetics practice in several leading textbooks, in excess of 250 peer reviewed papers in medical journals as well as speaking at international conferences on innumerable occasions.
 Full details of publications are available on www.williereardon.com